Neodata-Group/LOD-2019-challenge/README.md

 - On **July 15th 2019** all applicants will receive a set of queries Q, the same set for everyone. *Those are the queries that will be used at conference time to evaluate all algorithms*.
 The algorithm that, on average, provides the most accurate answers will win the competition.
 Please note that the queries Q during the competition will be evaulated against some arbitrary time-outs.

+**IMPORTANT DATES:**

+  - Evaluation queries available on: July 5, 2019
+  - Submission of full system and abstract: July 19, 2019
+  - Notification of Acceptance: July 30, 2019
+  - Challenge presentation: September 10-13, 2019 (final date to be defined)